sygad/IR-Beam-Sensor/README.md

   - Enter the IP address of your MQTT server (HA, IP address if using Mosquitto add-on)
   - Enter the MQTT username and password

   _Configure MQTT Topic Name_
   - Main Menu > Configuration > Configure Other "Device Name"
-  - Enter a name that will be used in the HA config, I chose "Tasmota Beam Sensor"
+  - Enter a topic name that will be used to pass MQTT messages, I chose "Tasmota Beam Sensor"
   - <img src="images/Tasmota topic name.png" alt="Tasmota topic naming" style="width:300px;"/>

 <br>